cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

 .. note::

-   Without the ``--reflow`` option ``cylc trigger`` triggers the target task but ndoes not start a new flow from its completed outputs.
+   Without the ``--reflow`` option ``cylc trigger`` triggers the target task but does not start a new flow from its completed outputs.

    Triggering an :term:`incomplete task`, however, will cause its flow to continue, if it completes its outputs this time.
 Incomplete tasks are